NiralaYash/Event-Scraper/README.md

 ## Description

 This project lists events in Sydney, scraped from available sources.
 The event data is stored in a CSV file and displayed on a web page.
-A placeholder "GET TICKETS" button is included for future email capture functionality.
+A placeholder "GET TICKETS" button for email capture functionality.

 ## Requirements